On Wednesday nights, Goku likes to watch Dragon Ball.

 - The sixth TN book takes this Up to Eleven by revealing that all five of the previous books were the in-universe fictionalized versions, and in some cases bear no resemblance to what actually happened.

-- Huckleberry Finn: "You don't know about me without you have read a book by the name of The Adventures of Tom Sawyer; but that ain't no matter.
+- Adventures of Huckleberry Finn: "You don't know about me without you have read a book by the name of The Adventures of Tom Sawyer; but that ain't no matter.
 That book was made by Mr. Mark Twain, and he told the truth, mainly."

 - In The Vampire Chronicles, all the books are also published in-universe, acting as memoirs for the vampires.